saidonnet/saidonnet/README.md

-- 👋 Hi, I’m @saidonnet
+- 👋 Hi, I’m Saïd Rahmani
-- 👀 I’m interested in Full Stack Dev
+- 👀 I do AI Hyper Fast R&D , you have a hard problem, I solved it for you, from idea to algorithm to implementation.
 - 📫 How to reach me by mail on: saidonnet@gmail.com

 <!---